ytechie/msdevshow/src/render/2017/01/dot-net-multi-targeting-with-oren-novotny/index.html.md

 ### Oren Novotny

 Oren is a Microsoft and Xamarin MVP and a Principal Architect at the consulting company, Blue Metal.
-He has many years experience in creating .Net applications and adviceses many internal Microsoft teams on developer experiences.
+He has many years experience in creating .Net applications and advises many internal Microsoft teams on developer experiences.

  - [@onovotny](https://twitter.com/onovotny)
  - [oren.codes](https://oren.codes/)